deepsense-ai/seahorse/docs/operations/union.md

 The order of rows in $$ A $$ and $$ B $$ is not guaranteed to be preserved in the $$ D $$.

+If schemas of the input DataFrames do not match a ``SchemaMismatchException`` will be thrown.

 **Since**: Seahorse 0.4.0

 ## Input